microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ### Step 2: Configuring the agent's conversation starters

 After creating the agent, you'll be taken to the agent configuration page.
-In the **Suggested prompts** section, add these helpful prompts:
+Wait for the **Publish** command in the upper right corner to become enabled.
+Then, scroll down and in the **Suggested prompts** section, add these helpful prompts:

 1. Title: `List all candidates` - Prompt: `List all the candidates`
 1. Title: `Search candidates` - Prompt: `Search for candidates with name [NAME_TO_SEARCH]`